fossasia/pslab-scripts/README.md

 1. Open a terminal.
 2. Type `sudo nano /lib/systemd/system/startup.service`.
 3. The "startup.service" file is now opened in a simple text editor.
 Here, you can adjust the experiment type parameter, e.g. from "light" to "co2", in case the PSLab sensor box for light shall now be used with a CO2 sensor.
-The full list of currently supported parameters can be found [here](/measure.py).
+The full list of currently supported parameters can be found in [measure.py](/measure.py).
 4. Save the changes by pressing Ctrl+o.
 Exit the editor by pressing Ctrl+x.
 5. The changes take effect once the device is rebooted.
 This can for example be done by `sudo reboot`.